Compare Car Insurance Rates in Newark, New Jersey

 As the most populous city in New Jersey, Newark residents pay higher auto insurance rates than other residents of the state.
 Minimum coverage costs $68 on average per month, but in Newark, that number increases by 43%, to $97 per month.

 Full coverage from the most expensive insurer in Newark costs nearly $6,000 more than the same coverage from the cheapest insurer.
-Always be sure to get multiple quotes when shopping for car insurance.
+That's why it pays to get multiple quotes when shopping for car insurance.

 Cheapest auto insurance in Newark: State Farm